• Skip to primary navigation

 Day 26: Ho Chi Minh City to Phu Quoc (by plane)

 While it was a long day, it was an easy travel day.
-We took bus 152 back to the airport, where we had to wait for a couple of hours as our flight was delayed.
+We took the local bus (#152) back to the airport, where we had to wait for a couple of hours as our flight was delayed.

-Luckily, the flight from Ho Chi Minh to Phu Quoc island was only one hour and there was a taxi waiting for us upon arrival (courtesy of Kinh Bac Hotel).
+Luckily, the flight from Ho Chi Minh to Phu Quoc island was only one hour and there was a taxi waiting for us upon arrival.

 The airport is located in the middle of nowhere and arranging a taxi via your accommodation before arrival is recommended, particularly when you are arriving late in the evening.